 by Morgan Carter

-The Hyundai Kona EV acquitted itself extremely well in its debut year, launching into a commanding position within the segment.
-While the electric motor already impresses with 201 horsepower and 291 lb-ft of torque, it's the powertrain's 258-mile combined range that puts it firmly ahead of its closest rivals like the Chevrolet Bolt and Nissan Leaf.
+The electric Hyundai Kona acquitted itself extremely well in its debut year, launching itself into a commanding position within the segment.
+While the electric motor already impresses with its 201 horsepower and 291 lb-ft of torque, it's the powertrain's 258-mile combined range that puts it firmly ahead of its closest rivals like the Chevrolet Bolt and Nissan Leaf.
 The motor's power is directed to the front wheels via a single-speed automatic gearbox, giving the bulky electric vehicle impressive performance dynamics.
 The battery can be charged in under ten hours, although it can be fast-charged to 80% in less than an hour.
-Every model comes well-equipped with tech and safety features, so the high starting price of $37,190 isn't that much of a deterrent.
+Every Hyundai Kona EV model comes well-equipped with tech and safety features, so the high starting price of $37,190 isn't that much of a deterrent.

-With only a year under its belt, the Kona EV isn't ready for a full, or even moderate, overhaul just yet.
+With only a year under its belt, the Kona EV SUV isn't ready for a full, or even moderate, overhaul just yet.
 Instead, it gets a larger 10.25-inch touchscreen for the infotainment on the top trim level, while both the top trim and the penultimate trim get a battery warmer system to help the Kona perform better in cold-weather areas.

-The Electric Kona is a city car in every sense of the word.
+The all-electric Kona is a city car in every sense of the word.
 It is slightly longer than the standard Kona at 164.6 inches, with the same 102.4-inch wheelbase.
 But, coupled with the SUV's relatively slim 70.9-inch width, there are few places that the EV can't fit.
 It stands 61.2 inches tall, giving drivers a good view of the road ahead, while it rides only 6.2 inches above the ground.
 The full complement of electrical components adds significant weight over the gasoline Kona, with a starting curb weight of 3,715 lbs that maxes out at 3,836 lbs.
 A gas-powered Kona is just 3,276 lbs in its heaviest AWD Ultimate trim.

 The Kona Electric ditches the standard gasoline engine in favor of an electric motor paired to a 356-volt lithium-ion polymer battery with a 64-kWh capacity.
 Mated to a single-speed automatic gearbox, this powertrain directs 201 hp and 291 lb-ft to the front wheels.
 These figures are impressive for the EV segment, allowing the Kona to compete on almost even footing with more athletic hot hatches.
 The easy access to high torque outputs gives the Hyundai a 0-60 mph sprint time of under seven seconds.
 But this isn't just low-end power, as the EV is able to overtake effortlessly even at highway speeds.
 The little SUV excels around town, where intersections are little more than minor annoyances as you jet around taking care of your daily errands before plugging in at home to charge your Kona back up to full capacity overnight.
+In terms of towing capacity, the Kona Electric is not rated by the manufacturer.

 Similarly, ride comfort is just as composed.
 In this regard, the Kona's extra junk in the trunk may be a boon, as it has a strong center of gravity that keeps the body settled even over harsh road imperfections.
 One aspect of EVs that usually negatively impacts comfort is the shift from regenerative brakes to standard, but the Kona Electric has refined this process well.
 The brakes come with three levels of power, with even the strongest setting not upsetting the vehicle much during the shift.

 It can be hard to convey the fuel economy figures of electric vehicles, but the EPA has rated the Kona's mileage at 132/108/120 MPGe across the city/highway/combined cycles.
 But what really matters on an electric car is its overall combined range on one battery charge.
-In this regard, the Kona EV is brilliant and can cover up to 258 miles, which is 20 miles more than its closest segment competitor, the Chevy Bolt.
+In this regard, the 2020 Hyundai Kona EV is brilliant and can cover up to 258 miles, which is 20 miles more than its closest segment competitor, the Chevy Bolt.
 Charging the 64 kWh battery with a standard Level II charging system takes nine and a half hours, although this can be accelerated to 54 minutes if you're using a Level III fast-charging and are happy with just 80% battery.

 It is often the case that hybrid and electric cars lose some cargo space over their gasoline variants because the electrical components take up so much space.
 However, the Kona EV boasts the same 19.2-cubic-foot trunk as the standard Kona.
 That's more than the Chevrolet Bolt, by more than two cubic feet, although space is a bit more cramped than you might think.
-The dual-level cargo floor opens up space beneath the trunk for smaller items, too.
+The dual-level cargo floor opens up space beneath the trunk, and can be used for smaller items, too.
 While the standard trunk supplies enough room for most daily tasks, it can be expanded by folding down the rear seats.
 With a 60/40 split, the lowered seats free up a total of 45.8 cubic feet, which is more than ten cubic feet less than the Bolt's maximum capacity.

 There is a fair amount of small-item storage around the cabin, with a standard glove compartment and large door pockets on every door.
 There are two cupholders up front, with a small shelf below the center console.
 The center armrest offers a large cubby and houses the available wireless charging pad.

-The Kona EV may not be a luxury SUV, but it comes with more than enough features to keep even discerning buyers happy.
+The Hyundai Kona EV may not be a luxury SUV, but it comes with more than enough features to keep even discerning buyers happy.
 The SEL comes upholstered in cloth with only six-way manual front seats, but they are heated, and it also gets automatic climate control, cruise control, keyless entry and ignition and a seven-inch LCD gauge cluster.
 Standard safety features include a rearview camera, blind-spot monitoring, rear cross-traffic alert, lane keeping assist and forward collision avoidance.
 The upper trims come upholstered in leather and provide an eight-way power driver's seat with lumbar, along with a power tilt-and-slide sunroof, an auto-dimming rearview mirror and a battery warming system.
 The top-tier Ultimate gets exclusive access to the head-up display, adaptive cruise control and ventilated front seats.
 It also gets the last of the safety features, including rear sonar and pedestrian detection for the forward collision avoidance system.

 The infotainment is controlled via a seven-inch touchscreen interface, which grants access to the AM/FM Radio, MP3 playback, Bluetooth, Apple CarPlay, Android Auto, HD Radio and SiriusXM.
 Audio is pumped through the standard six-speaker sound system.
 Dual USB ports are available up front to charge smart devices, while a wireless charging pad is added to the upper trims.
 Reserved for the top-most Ultimate trim is the 10.25-inch touchscreen interface, which comes with built-in navigation, paired with an eight-speaker Infinity premium sound system.
 Blue Link connected car service is available to every trim, allowing users to keep track of battery charging via their mobile phones.